top of page

 • Training -Bridging Clinical and Cultural Practices

-• Research on the Benefits of the Medicine Wheel and how to put into Practice.
+• Research on the Benefits of the Somatic Wheel and how to put into Practice.

 • Indigenous Awareness Training and the Workplace for Staff